 In the second term, the swimmer is advected by the ambient flow, evaluated at its position $\mathbf{x}_{\alpha}$.
 (The finite size of the swimmer is neglected.)
-For the rotation of the swimmer, we write \cite{Saintillan13}
+For the rotation of the swimmer, we write the Jeffery equation \cite{Saintillan13}

 Here, $\Gamma_{\alpha}$ is a shape parameter that is zero for a sphere, positive for a prolate spheroid that has its major axis aligned with $\hat{d}^{(\alpha)}$, and negative for an oblate spheroid that has its minor axis aligned with $\hat{d}^{(\alpha)}$.
 The tensors $\mathbf{E}(\mathbf{x_\alpha})$ and $\mathbf{W}(\mathbf{x_\alpha})$ are the rate-of-strain and vorticity, respectively, evaluated at $\mathbf{x}_{\alpha}$, where $\mathbf{E} = \frac{1}{2} \left(\nabla \mathbf{u} + \nabla \mathbf{u}^T\right)$ and $\mathbf{W} = \frac{1}{2} \left(\nabla \mathbf{u} - \nabla \mathbf{u}^T\right)$. ${\mathcal{I}}$ is the identity tensor.